Manuinng/taqc-team2/README.md

 * `utils`: Contains shared utilities, such as `api_helper.py`, which manages test data via API calls to ensure consistency across all tests.

 * `config`: Stores configuration variables in the `config.py` file, including the website's base URL (`https://automation-portal-bootcamp.vercel.app`) and test user credentials (`{"email": "team2@taqc.com", "password": "team2"}`).

+* `planning`: Include all the testing planning for the different pages, with their verification and data used.

 ## Technologies